sabarics/SNShadow/README.md

 # SNShadow(Neomorphism)
+SNShadow with Neumorphism style design.
 Creating a UIView with shadows , cornered radius and 3D effect(Neomorphism) is a lot more challenging than one may think.
 Using this helper class you can simply create a view with corner radius, shadows with 3D in no time at all.

 ## Screenshots